Is medical abortion better or painless abortion better?

 Recommend

-What are the main manifestations of pelvic inflammatory disease?
+What are the causes of infertility caused by pelvic inflammatory disease?